 In accordance with House Bill 714, GCPS will determine how IEP services will be implemented under Emergency Conditions.
 Emergency Conditions are defined as 10 or more consecutive days in which a student with a disability is unable to receive services, while other students are continuing to receive instruction.
 IEP teams will be reviewing each section of the IEP and determining if adjustments need to be made to a student's IEP during Emergency Conditions.
-This review and determination will take place at annual review meetings during the 2022-2023 school year.
+This review and determination will continue to take place at annual review meetings.

+Special Education:

-Special Education: IEP Services During Quarantine or Isolation
+IEP Services During Quarantine or Isolation